GiridharRNair/YourDailyRundownBackend/README.md

 - `/unsubscribe`: Unsubscribes users from email notifications and provides feedback to the developer.
 It confirms the unsubscription via email.

 ### `news_summarizer.py`
 The `news_summarizer.py` module serves the purpose of summarizing news articles from various categories.
-It utilizes multiple APIs and external libraries, including the New York Times API, Google's PaLM AI model for text summarization, the `NewsPlease` library for article content extraction, and a custom parser (`TheAthleticParser`) for sports articles.
+It utilizes multiple APIs and external libraries, including the New York Times API, Google's PaLM AI model for text summarization, the `NewsPlease` and `Newspaper` library for article content extraction, and a custom parser (`TheAthleticParser`) for sports articles.
 This script summarizes a specified number of articles per category, employing a retry mechanism for resilience against API request errors.
 It also stores the summarized articles in a MongoDB database, categorized by news category.
 The module is designed to facilitate automated news aggregation and summarization tasks efficiently.

 ### `daily_email_distribution.py`
 This Python module is responsible for daily email distribution to subscribers, summarizing news articles across categories.
 It utilizes the SendGrid API for email delivery, interacts with MongoDB to manage user data, and employs the News Summarizer module for article summarization.
 Key dependencies include `os`, `jinja2`, `pymongo`, and `dotenv`.
 The module deletes invalidated users from the database and sends personalized emails containing summarized news articles to validated subscribers.